ASTR 1210 (O'Connell) Study Guide

 include the ices of water, methane, and ammonia

 in the inner disk.

-On the other hand, these ices can exist in solid form in the
+On the other hand, these ices can persist in solid form in the

 cool outer disk.
 These are hydrogen-rich compounds.
 Because H is

 abundant, there is a large amount of such icy material in the outer

 The innermost radius in the disk where icy materials can remain solid